kmatton/6.S091-causality-2024/README.md

 Lecture notes will be posted on this page.
 See a previously-offered version of the class [here](https://github.com/csquires/6.S091-causality).

 ### Details
-**Instructor**: Katie Matton, Chandler Squires, Jiaqi Zhang
+**Instructors**: Katie Matton (kmatton@mit.edu), Chandler Squires (csquires@mit.edu), Jiaqi Zhang (viczhang@mit.edu)
 \
-**Time**: Tuesday and Thursday, 3-4:30pm
+**TA**: Abhinav Kumar (akumar03@mit.edu)
 \
+**Time**: Tuesday and Thursday, 3:05 - 4:25pm
+\
 **Dates**: 01/09/24 - 02/01/24
 \
-**Location**: 4-231
+**Location**: 24-115
 \
 **Credit**: 6 units

 ### Description

+In this course, we will cover a selection of foundational topics in causality, as well as more recent topics at the intersection of causality and machine learning.
+Two lectures will cover recent papers illustrating how these topics are relevant to active areas of research.

-In this course, we will cover introductory material from three active research areas related to causality and machine learning.
-In the first third of the course, we will discuss the fundamentals of policy evaluation, where a known causal structure is used to estimate causal quantities such as (conditional) average treatment effects.
-In this section, we will cover algorithms for identification of causal estimands, as well the principles behind state-of-the-art estimation methods based on double/de-biased machine learning.
-In the second third of the course, we will consider causal structure learning, i.e., the estimation of an unknown causal structure from data.
-We will cover classical algorithms such as the PC algorithm, as well as newer methods which incorporate interventional data and allow for unobserved confounding.
-We will also cover experimental design techniques for causal structure learning.
-In the final third of the course, we will discuss the emerging field of causal representation learning, highlighting recent papers which connect machine learning with more traditional causal principles.
+In the **first section** of the course, we will discuss the identification of treatment effects, where a causal model of a system is given, and then used to derive estimators for causal quantities such as (conditional) average treatment effects.
+In the **second section** of the course, we will consider causal structure learning, i.e., the estimation of an unknown causal structure from data.
+We will discuss limitations on the identifi- ability of such structure from only observational data, algorithms for learning the structure for data, and experimental design algorithms for learning structure using interventions.
+In the **final section** of the course, we will discuss topics at the intersection of causality and machine learning, demonstrating how ideas from causality can help to address open problems in machine learning such as out-of-distribution generalization.

 ### Schedule

-**Tuesday, Jan 10**: Introduction to Structural Causal Models ([lecture notes](lecture_notes/Lecture1.pdf), [recording](https://youtu.be/tOguq_esmk8))
+1. **Tuesday, Jan 9**: Introduction to causality and structural causal models
-\
-**Thursday, Jan 12**: Policy Evaluation I: Identification ([lecture notes](lecture_notes/Lecture2.pdf), [recording](https://youtu.be/xFaKbeAKLMU))
-\
-**Tuesday, Jan 17**: Policy Evaluation II: Estimation ([lecture notes](lecture_notes/Lecture3.pdf))
-\
+2. **Thursday, Jan 11**: Treatment effect identification and estimation
+3. **Tuesday, Jan 16**: Causal structure learning
+4. **Thursday, Jan 18**: Seminar style reading group (paper TBD)
+5. **Tuesday, Jan 23**: Experimental design for structure learning
-**Thursday, Jan 19**: Causal Structure Learning I: Identifiability ([lecture notes](lecture_notes/Lecture4.pdf))
+6. **Thursday, Jan 25**: Causal representation learning
-\
-**Tuesday, Jan 24**: Causal Structure Learning II: The PC Algorithm and Greedy Algorithms ([lecture notes](lecture_notes/Lecture5.pdf))
-\
-**Tuesday, Jan 31**: Causal Structure Learning III: Experimental Design ([lecture notes](lecture_notes/Lecture6.pdf))
+7. **Tuesday, Jan 30**: Causal machine learning
-\
-**Thursday, Feb 2**: Causal Representation Learning ([lecture notes](lecture_notes/Lecture7.pdf))
+8. **Thursday, Jan 30**: Seminar-style reading group (paper TBD)

 We will have study sessions on Wednesdays, 5:30-7:30, in 24-307.